 iMessage, without doubt, is one of the most popular features of iOS.
 With the latest updates, it becomes even better and more useful.
 People use iMessage on all their iOS devices, like iPhones and iPads.
-It also has support for Mac computers, which makes this multi-platform communication tool really handy.
+It also has support for Mac computers, which makes this multi-platform communication tool handy.
 But what about us, the users who have Windows PCs at their home, and especially at work?
 How can we get iMessage on our PC?

 Well, it might not be the easiest task in the world, but do not worry, that’s why we are here.
 In this article, you can learn how to use iMessage on your Windows PC.

 Many messaging apps can be used through their online, browser-based services.
 So, checking in no matter where you are is easy.
 However, with the iMessage, the story is a little different.
-There is not a dedicated online service from this Apple’s communication tool.
+There is not a dedicated online service from Apple’s communication tool.
 The main idea behind this concept is that Apple wants to keep all of its services exclusive for iDevices and Mac computers.
-This Apple’s approach leaves millions of users unable to access iMessage from Windows PCs.
+Apple’s approach leaves millions of users unable to access iMessage from Windows PCs.

 However, you know that I wouldn’t even start writing on the topic if I didn’t have great news for you.
 So, let’s get to the point.